QDN is a Queensland-wide network of people with disability, for people with disability.

 - Grow an effective, sustainable, accountable organisation that reflects our values.

 Learn more about how we are doing this by reading our Strategic Plan:

-Click here to access Strategic Plan (PDF).
+Click here to access our Strategic Plan

 Our members, through surveys and state-wide gatherings, have identified key issues as our immediate priorities.
 These drive our work, and help us to decide where to place our resources and direct our energy.